Tesla Optimus

 - Flexible Glove: Adaptive grip when grasping objects

-- Improved Manipulation: Demonstration of delicate tasks like picking up eggs, folding shirts
+- Improved Manipulation: Demonstration of delicate tasks like picking up eggs, pouring drinks, object handoff, playing catch

 AI Approach